-If you need to check some expressions in the series, you can use these types of indicators.
+If you need to check a series of expressions, you can use these types of indicators.

 EX1: MA1>MA2, RSI1>30, BODY[3]>50 pips, KIJEN1 CROSSUP TENKEN1, ISBULL[1]

-As you can see, EX1 is a series of 5 expressions which is in a comma-separated format.
-ESB will check them in order.
-It checks the first one and if it turns to true, it waits for the second one.
-If second also turns to true, it goes and checks next and so on.
-As the last one turns to true, the output will be true.
-Note that ESB waits for expression as long as all previous expressions are true.
-If one of the previous expressions becomes false, it goes and checks that expression.
+As you can see, EX1 consists of a series of 5 expressions in a comma-separated format.
+ESB will evaluate them in order.
+It starts with the first expression; if it evaluates to true, it proceeds to the second one.
+If the second expression is also true, it moves on to the next, and so forth.
+The output will be true only if all expressions in the series are true.
+Note that ESB will continue to wait for the expression to be true as long as all previous expressions are true.
+If any previous expression becomes false, ESB will re-evaluate that expression.

-There is another expression series called Expression Machine.
-It acts exactly like normal expression series but it waits for expression and as it starts for checking the expression N, it doesn’t care about previous expressions.
-It is like a machine that waits for an expression to go to the next state.
-In the new state, it doesn’t care about previous steps.
-As the last state becomes true, it returns true and goes for the first expression again.
-For example, if EX1 were an Expression machine, as MA1 gets bigger than MA2, it waits for RSI to be greater than 30 and it doesn’t care if MA1 gets lesser than MA2.
+There is another type of expression series called the Expression Machine.
+It functions similarly to a normal expression series but behaves differently in terms of evaluation.
+Once it starts checking expression N, it does not consider previous expressions.
+It acts like a machine that waits for a specific expression to become true before moving to the next state.
+In the new state, it does not take previous states into account.
+When the last state becomes true, it returns to the first expression and starts the process again.
+For example, if EX1 were an Expression Machine, it would wait for MA1 to exceed MA2 and then proceed to check if RSI is greater than 30, regardless of whether MA1 drops below MA2 during this time.